intel/ittapi/python/README.md

 to mark up the Python code for further performance analysis using performance analyzers from Intel like Intel VTune or others.

+NOTE: For compatibility and smooth migration with earlier versions of Python bindings([itt-python](https://github.com/oleksandr-pavlyk/itt-python/)), please replace `import itt` with `import ittapi.compat as itt`.
+For more details about `ittapi.compat`, visit [ittapi.compat page](./ittapi/compat/README.md).

 ittapi supports following ITT APIs:
  - Collection Control API
  - Domain API